 Patch Antenna: A built-in antenna designed to receive signals from GPS satellites.
 It helps in capturing signals effectively for accurate positioning.
 Below is the photo of the module with the antenna.

-Commonly Asked Questions about NEO-6M GPS Module
+Commonly Asked Questions About the GPS Arduino NEO 6M

-Can I use the NEO-6M indoors?
+⇥ Can I use the NEO-6M indoors?

 It's challenging to get a GPS fix indoors due to weakened satellite signals.
 However, some modules might receive signals near windows or in areas with good signal penetration.
 For consistent accuracy, outdoor use is recommended.

-How accurate is the NEO-6M GPS Module?
+⇥ How accurate is the NEO-6M GPS Module?
 What is the Arduino GPS Module Accuracy?

-The NEO-6M typically provides accuracy within a few meters under ideal conditions.
+The NEO 6M typically provides accuracy within a few meters under ideal conditions.
 However, factors like signal interference, satellite visibility, and environmental obstacles can affect its accuracy.

-How many satellites does the NEO-6M connect to?
+⇥ How many satellites does the NEO-6M connect to?

-The NEO-6M can connect to multiple satellites simultaneously for data acquisition.
+The NEO 6M can connect to multiple satellites simultaneously for data acquisition.
 It generally requires signals from at least four satellites to calculate accurate position and time information.

-The library which you need to include before you can start uploading the code can be found in Sketch> Include> Manage Libraries and write “tinygpsplus” by Mikal Hart and then Install it.
-Special thanks to Mikalhart, for his awesome library
+The library, which you need to include before you can start uploading the code, can be found in Sketch> Include> Manage Libraries and write “tinygpsplus” by Mikal Hart, and then install it.
+Special thanks to Mikalhart, for his awesome library.

-Here’s the Arduino neo6m GPS code explanation before you upload the code.
+Here’s the Arduino NEO 6M GPS code explanation before you upload the code.

 #include <TinyGPSPlus.h>